Continental Basketball Association: History

-From the 1940s through the 1960s, many NBA teams had unofficial quotas on the number of black players on their teams.
+From the 1950s through the 1960s, many NBA teams had unofficial quotas on the number of black players on their teams.
 Many players joined other professional leagues, including the EPBL.
-The league was fast and physical, often played in tiny, smoke-filled gyms across the Northeast and featuring the best players who just couldn’t make the NBA—many because of the quotas.
+The league was fast and physical, often played in tiny, smoke-filled gyms across the Northeastern United States, and featuring the best players who could not make many NBA teams because of the quotas.

-Following the lead of the 1961–63 American Basketball League in adding a three-point line, the Eastern League added a three-point line for its 1964–65 season.
+Following the lead of the American Basketball League (1961–1962) in adding a three-point line, the Eastern League added a three-point line for its 1964–65 season.
 Although three-point shots during the 1960s were few and far between, the Eastern League developed several scorers who used the three-point shot to their advantage.

-For the 1970–71 season, the league rebranded itself the Eastern Basketball Association, operating both as a professional Northeastern regional league and as an unofficial feeder system to the NBA and ABA.
-The CBA's first commissioner was Harry Rudolph (father of NBA referee Mendy Rudolph).
+For the 1970–71 season, the league rebranded itself the Eastern Basketball Association, operating as a professional Northeastern regional league and as an unofficial feeder system to the NBA and ABA.
+The CBA's first commissioner was Harry Rudolph, father of NBA referee Mendy Rudolph.
 Steve A. Kauffman, currently a basketball agent, succeeded Rudolph as commissioner in 1975.
 Kauffman executed a plan to bring the Anchorage Northern Knights into the league beginning with the 1977–78 season.
 Kauffman kept the league name because he felt having a team in the Eastern League from Alaska might get the league additional notice and recognition.
 The establishment of the Anchorage franchise garnered national media attention, including a feature story in Sports Illustrated.

 Kauffman served as commissioner until 1978, when his deputy commissioner, Jim Drucker, took the reins.
 Drucker's eight-season reign was the longest in the league's history.
-Drucker (son of Norm Drucker, another top NBA referee) continued as commissioner until 1986.
+Drucker, son of NBA referee Norm Drucker, continued as commissioner until 1986.

 As commissioner, the league was renamed the Continental Basketball Association in 1978, eventually leading to expansion across the country.